Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 Better fonts alone do not solve:

+- the facial-diacritic model, where font behavior mediates part of symbol formation
 - the lack of a workable spatial composition model in official Unicode SignWriting
 - incompatibility with existing encoded datasets
 - sorting and collation problems